fmadio/pcap_flow/README.md

---extract-tcp <number>      | extract FlowID <number> as a TCP stream to the output file name --extract-tcp-port <number> | extract all TCP flows with the specified port in src or dest --stdin                     | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin
+--extract-tcp <number>      | extract FlowID <number> as a TCP stream to the output file name --extract-tcp-port <number> | extract all TCP flows with the specified port in src or dest --stdin                     | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin --disable-display           | do not display flow information to stdout

 ```